gluster/nbd-runner/README.md

 		Delete FILEPATH from the VOLUME, RUNNER_HOST will be 'localhost' as default

-	gluster map <VOLUME/FILEPATH> [nbd-device] [timeout TIME] [readonly] [host RUNNER_HOST] Map FILEPATH to the nbd device, as default the timeout 0, none readonly, RUNNER_HOST will be 'localhost' as default
+	gluster map <VOLUME/FILEPATH> [nbd-device] [timeout TIME] [readonly] [host RUNNER_HOST] Map FILEPATH to the nbd device, as default the socket connection timeout is 30 seconds, none readonly, RUNNER_HOST will be 'localhost' as default

 	gluster unmap <nbd-device|VOLUME/FILEPATH> [host RUNNER_HOST]
 		Unmap the nbd device or VOLUME/FILEPATH, RUNNER_HOST will be 'localhost' as default